smartdevicelink/sdl_evolution/proposals/0293-vehicle-type-filter.md

         make="OEM2"/>
 </resource>
 ```
-4. If the supported vehicle type list is not defined, the proxy can start Android Router Service for all SDL enabled IVI system.
+4. If the supported vehicle type list is not defined, the Java Suite app library can start Android Router Service for all SDL enabled IVI system.

 #### Metadata for Android Router Service